Mercury13/unicodia-sesh/svg-my/rationale.md

 - 13577: RETURN: added another with pelt
 - 13581: improved legibility
 - 13584: bent, bigger vessel
+- 1359B: short hair, no beard specified → no beard
+- 1359C: short hair, no beard specified → no beard
 - 135A2: shield from inside, spear→Bronze Age sword
 - 135A5: sit on heel
 - 135B6: more detailed foreigner captive